5 questions to ask when considering a counter-offer

 And why has it taken until now, as you're about to resign, for your company to offer you a pay rise?
 You need to consider whether you would have been rewarded for your hard work and contribution to the company if you hadn't handed in your notice.

-“If they can offer you more money now, it’s only natural to ask: Is there a reason they didn’t pay you that before?” says Jonathan Berry, senior manager at Robert Walters Middle East who recruits lawyers for roles in the Middle East.
+“If they can offer you more money now, it’s only natural to ask: Is there a reason they didn’t pay you that before?” says Ken Okumura, an expert Robert Walters consultant who recruits lawyers for roles in London and offshore.

 “It could mean they’ve been under valuing you.
 And even if they pay you more now, are you just being frontloaded a pay review you might have got anyway, taking you to a pay level you will now be stuck on for longer?”